stasov/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 </details>

-### 1E: Update the Lambda function with your Intent Name
+### 1E: Update the Lambda function with your Intent name

-The name of the Intent needs to be hard coded into the Lambda function.
+In this specific walkthrough, the name of the Intent needs to be hard coded into the Lambda function.
-Without changing it to your personal Intent name, the chat flow will most likely break.
+Without changing it to the Intent you created, the chat flow will most likely break.
-You need to update the existing `_ListInternationalPlans` with your own name: `[your first name]_[your last name]_ListInternationalPlans`.
+You need to update the existing `ListInternationalPlans` value with your own: `[your first name]_[your last name]_ListInternationalPlans`.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. Navigate to the Lambda service console

-1. Find the Lambda function that was deployed by your CloudFormation stack
+1. Find the Lambda function that was deployed by your CloudFormation stack.
+It should have your personal prefix.
+Example: john-smith-lex-workshop-LexBotHandler.
+It will have a suffix of: LexBotHandler.
+Please make sure that you pick the correct Lambda function.

-1. Find `ListInternationalPlans` and replace with your own Intent name (`[your first name]_[your last name]_ListInternationalPlans`).
+1. Find `ListInternationalPlans` in the code editor and replace it with your Intent name (`[your first name]_[your last name]_ListInternationalPlans`).

 1. Save the function before existing.